fargolo/stat-learn/fisher/zeta-zeros.md

 A. LaurincikasD.
 Siauciunas.
 On Zeros of Periodic Zeta Functions.
 Ukrainian Mathematical Journal.
 November 2013, Volume 65, Issue 6, pp 953–958
 Gourdon, Xavier (2004), The 1013 first zeros of the Riemann Zeta function, and zeros computation at very large height.
 The Cycle Problem:An Intriguing Periodicity to the Zeros of the Riemann Zeta Function.
 David D. Baughdbaugh@rice.edu.https://arxiv.org/pdf/0712.0934.pdf
+ Dirac, P. A. M. (1942).
+"Bakerian Lecture.
+The Physical Interpretation of Quantum Mechanics".
+Proceedings of the Royal Society A: Mathematical, Physical and Engineering Sciences.
+180 (980): 1–39.